Kitware/CMake/Help/manual/cmake-presets.7.rst

 ``configurePresets``

   An optional array of `Configure Preset`_ objects.
+  This is allowed in preset files specifying version 1 or above.

 ``buildPresets``

   An optional array of `Build Preset`_ objects.
+  This is allowed in preset files specifying version 2 or above.

 ``testPresets``

   An optional array of `Test Preset`_ objects.
+  This is allowed in preset files specifying version 2 or above.

 Configure Preset
 ^^^^^^^^^^^^^^^^